Elevating Your Business: The Power of Effectiv...

 As a developer, you will encounter a significant number of bugs that could slow and affect your work in different types of ways.
 But some common software bugs are;

-Bugs as a result Command or algorithmic errors: You feel like you are your element, tapping vigorously away at your keyboard.
+Bugs as a result of Command or algorithmic errors: You feel like you are your element, tapping vigorously away at your keyboard.
 You have written several lines of codes and now you hit enter but an error shows up.
 At a glance, it looks perfect to you and you can not understand why there is an error message.
 These kinds of errors come simply from wrongly inputted commands.
 As a new developer, you should do well to understand that you are more prone to making mistakes in this regard.
 Get comfortable with this hard truth, but something that has helped successful and well-grounded developers overcome these types of errors is to put a system in place that helps your productivity.
 Typically, the average human margin of error is between 10-30 per 100 opportunities, so you will be fine.
-To resolve errors as these requires isolating and eliminating possible causes of the error.
+Resolving errors as these requires isolating and eliminating possible causes of the error.
 With each cause that you point out, you run a quick test to confirm.
-Do this until your successfully narrow down the most probable cause of the bug.
+Do this until you successfully narrow down the most probable cause of the bug.

 Functionality Bugs: So, you have done your ideation and now you are working hard to implement it.
 You try out a feature or function and it works, the feeling of accomplishment surges through you and you are beaming with a smile.
 You take a step back only to come back and try it out again but this time you notice a malfunction.
 Either the application keeps shutting off abruptly or does some buttons are not clicking as you designed it to.
 Your first reaction should not be to panic.
 Ask yourself questions to better understand why you are facing that challenge and also if there are more than one of such errors, then diagnose.
 Whatever steps you take, keep it simple.